death: the human experience was about the most universal of experiences that we will encounter.

 - January 2016: death: is it your right to choose?

-- October 2015: Behind the scenes – installing death: the human experience
+- October 2015: Behind the scenes – installing the exhibition

 - October 2015: 14 symbols of death from our collection